wootfish/cryptopals/README.md

 # Reading

-There are a few style conventions I've followed to make these scripts easier to read.
+I've established some style conventions to try and make these scripts easier to read.

-All custom functions have type annotations.
+To start: almost all custom functions have type annotations.

 Why?
-Well, some crypto primitives (e.g. hash functions, block ciphers) represent messages as bytestrings, whereas others (e.g. RSA) might more conveniently represent messages as very large integers; still other functions (e.g. the oracle in challenge 51) might deal natively with `str`s.
+Well, some crypto functions (e.g. hash functions, block ciphers) represent messages as bytestrings, whereas others (e.g. RSA) might more conveniently represent messages as very large integers; still other functions (e.g. the oracle in challenge 51) might deal natively with `str`s.
 Type annotations provide implicit documentation as to how we're representing messages in any given challenge.

-There are likely a few places where I've forgotten to add annotations, but I've tried to make sure they're present wherever they might be useful as disambiguators.
+There are likely a few places I've missed, but I've tried to make sure annotations are present wherever they might be useful as disambiguators.

 Many of these challenges start with initializing some global values which are meant to be unknown to the attacker.
 To sharpen the distinction between public